base-org/web/apps/base-docs/tutorials/docs/5_basename-frames.md

 displayed_sidebar: null
 ---

-# Add Frames to A Basenames Profile
+# Add Frames to A Basename Profile

-Welcome to the exciting world of Frames for your Basenames profile!
-This tutorial will guide you step-by-step through adding a frame to your Basenames profile, allowing you to personalize and display unique content on the Base blockchain.
+Welcome to the exciting world of Frames for your Basename profile!
+This tutorial will guide you step-by-step through adding a frame to your Basename profile, allowing you to personalize and display unique content on the Base blockchain.

 ## What Are Frames?

-Frames are dynamic visual elements that display custom content on your Basenames profile using the [Open Graph spec].
+Frames are dynamic visual elements that display custom content on your Basename profile using the [Open Graph spec].
 You may be familiar with frames from platforms like [Warpcast], where they are used to enhance social interactions like minting NFTs onchain, sharing information, and more.
 Base Frames work similarly, but they are independent of Warpcast.
-With Base Frames, anyone can create and display content directly on their Basenames profile.
+With Base Frames, anyone can create and display content directly on their Basename profile.

 ## Prerequisites